Box lacrosse: Penalties

 For most penalties, the offending player is sent to the penalty box and his team has to play without him and with one less player for a short amount of time.
 Most penalties last for two minutes unless a major penalty has been assessed.
 The team that has taken the penalty is said to be playing shorthanded while the other team is on the power play.

 A two-minute minor penalty is often called for lesser infractions such as slashing, tripping, elbowing, roughing, too many players, illegal equipment, holding, or interference.
 Five-minute major penalties are called for especially violent instances of most minor infractions that result in intentional injury to an opponent, as well as for fighting.
 Players are released from the penalty box when either the penalty time expires, or the opposition scores a goal (or three goals for the instance of a major penalty).

 At the officials' discretion a ten-minute misconduct penalty may be assessed.
 These are served in full by the penalized player, but his team may immediately substitute another player on the playing area unless a minor or major penalty is assessed in conjunction with the misconduct (a "two-and-ten" or "five-and-ten").
 In that case, the team designates another player to serve the minor or major; both players go to the penalty box, but only the designee may not be replaced, and he is released upon the expiration of the two or five minutes.
 In addition, game misconducts are assessed for deliberate intent to inflict severe injury on an opponent.
 A player who receives a game misconduct is ejected and may not return to play.
 Receiving two major penalties in a game risks a game misconduct.

 A penalty shot, where a player from the non-offending team is given an attempt to score a goal without opposition from any defending players except the goaltender, may be awarded under certain circumstances.
 By rule, teams must have at least three runners in play.
-If a team commits a third penalty resulting in a "three man down" situation a penalty shot is awarded in favor of having the offending player serve in the penalty box.
+If a team commits a third penalty resulting in a "three man down" situation a penalty shot is awarded in favour of having the offending player serve in the penalty box.
 A penalty shot may also be awarded, at the referee's discretion, if a defensive player causes a foul to prevent a goal (by throwing his stick, holding, tripping, or by deliberately displacing the goal, or a defensive player intentionally falls and covers a ball in his own team's crease).
 In the NLL, a penalty shot is awarded against any team taking a too-many-men penalty in the final two minutes of the game or overtime.